 The answer is the sleeping giant that resides inside all us– the subconscious mind– the source of all bodily movement which also stores all past running memories and experiences.

-When a runner is in the zone, their conscious mind becomes quiet (the normally busy, chattering mind we use all the time), and this allows their more powerful subconscious to run their performance on auto pilot, in the way a computer runs software.
+When a runner is in the zone, their conscious mind becomes quiet (the normally busy, chattering mind we use all the time), and this allows their more powerful subconscious to run their performance on auto pilot, in the way a computer runs software, and if you want to automate software, this article on using Jenkins could really help programming all these software.

 This allows their running to flow much easier, effortlessly increasing speed stamina and power in a way that could never be matched by conscious thought.